3 FAH-1 H-2000

 (3) Thereafter refrains from using illegal drugs.

-This self-referral option, also known as a “Safe Harbor” provision, allows any employee to step forward and identify him or herself as an illegal drug user for the purpose of entering a drug treatment program as recommended by ADAP.
+This self-referral option, also known as a “Safe Harbor” provision, allows any employee to step forward and self-identify as an illegal drug user for the purpose of entering a drug treatment program as recommended by ADAP.
 In stepping forward and consistent with Section XII(B) an employee may volunteer for a drug test as a means of identification.
 Although this self-identification test may yield a verified positive test result, such a result will not subject the employee to discipline assuming the other requirements are met.
-Since the key to this provision's rehabilitative effectiveness is an employee's willingness to admit his or her problem, this provision is not available to an employee who requests protection under this provision after:
+Since the key to this provision's rehabilitative effectiveness is an employee's willingness to admit to a problem, this provision is not available to an employee who requests protection under this provision after:

 (1) Being asked to provide a urine sample in accordance with this DFWP; or